tkchafin/mrbait/docs/usage.rst

 Bait Selection Options
 ~~~~~~~~~~~~~~~~~~~~~~

+These options are used to specify how baits will be designed in passing target
+regions (*-s, --select_b*) and how designed baits will be curated to create
+the final set of sequences for synthesis (*-f, --filter_b*).

+The default behavior is to tile baits across all *passing* target regions, with
+an overlap of 50%.
+This corresponds to ~2X coverage across the target region.
+Only
+passing baits will be included in the final output FASTA file.

 -s, --select_b  **Bait selection scheme**: Use this to specify the desired method |br|
   to design baits from passing target regions.